OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :width: 50%
     :align: center

-.. warning:: You need to have already imported the vcenter cluster in order to import the datastore.
-Other way opennebula will tell you about that, in that case you only need to import the associted vcenter cluster (see the previous point).
+.. warning:: You need to have already imported the vCenter cluster in order to import the datastore.
+Otherwise OpenNebula will complain that you need to import the associated vcenter cluster (see the previous point).

 Import a datastore with onevcenter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~